 Zetland Transport Partnership is one of seven Regional Transport Partnerships (RTPs) in Scotland, established under the Regional Transport Partnership (Establishment and Constitution) (Scotland) Order 2005.
-ZetTrans is required to develop a transport strategy for Shetland that supports economic wellbeing, safety, social inclusion, equal opportunities, planning for a sustainable transport system, and integration across boundaries with other partnerships.
+ZetTrans is required to develop a transport strategy for Shetland that supports economic wellbeing, promotes safety, social inclusion, equal opportunity and plans for a sustainable transport system, integrating across boundaries with other partnerships.

-ZetTrans works together with a number of key stakeholders and interested bodies.
-These include Shetland Islands Council, NHS Shetland, HIE, Transport Scotland, bus operators, airlines, ferry companies, and industry bodies in Shetland.
-These bodies cover tourism, hauliers, fishing and aquaculture.
-ZetTrans' role continues to evolve and develop, as do other RTPs, to ensure that both regional and national objectives are sustainable and delivered efficiently.
+ZetTrans works together with a number of key stakeholders and interested bodies, including Shetland Islands Council, NHS Shetland, Highlands and Islands Enterprise, Transport Scotland, bus operators, airlines and ferry companies as well as industry bodies in Shetland covering tourism, hauliers, fishing and aquaculture.
+Its role continues to evolve and develop, as do other RTPs, to ensure that both regional and national objectives are sustainable and delivered efficiently.